soumyasingh8268-creator/studybuddy-agent/README.md

 * Explain difficult topics in simple language
 * Generate practice questions for revision
-* Create a basic study plan for a topic
 * Switch between **mock responses** and **live AI responses**

 This makes it easy to test the system without always calling an external AI API.